Microsoft warns tax pros that they're phishing targets

 Ivelin Radkov/Ivelin Radkov - Fotolia

-Another more general campaign starts with an email with the subject line "See Tax file," which contains an Excel attachment with [Accountant's name] CPA.xlsx, using the name of a real accountant (likely impersonated without their knowledge.)
+Another. more general. campaign starts with an email with the subject line "See Tax file," which contains an Excel attachment with [Accountant's name] CPA.xlsx, using the name of a real accountant (likely impersonated without their knowledge.)
 The attachment contains a clickable "REVIEW DOCUMENTS" button that links to a OneNote file hosted on OneDrive.
-The file, which uses the same CPA's name and logo, has a link leading to a malicious landing page that hosts the Energy365 phishing kit that will attempt to harvest credentials such as email and password.
+The file, which uses the same CPA's name and logo, has a link leading to a malicious landing page that hosts the Energy365 phishing kit, which will attempt to harvest credentials such as email and password.

-Another uses emails that impersonate the IRS with the subject line "IR-2026-216."
-However, astute observers may realize that the email address does not come from irs.gov but from places Eventbrite emails with names like:
+Another campaign uses emails that impersonate the IRS, with the subject line "IR-2026-216."
+However, astute observers may realize that the email address does not come from irs.gov but from Eventbrite emails with names like:

 • "IRS US"<noreply@campaign[.]eventbrite[.]com>